raghavam/d-sparq/README.md

 	as 0.
 If not use the following ```echo 0 > /proc/sys/vm/zone_reclaim_mode```.
   2. Use ```numactl``` while starting MongoDB. ```numactl --interleave=all bin/mongod <mongo_params>```.

-The steps to set it up are given here for convenience.
+The steps to set up sharded cluster are given here for convenience.
+For the following commands, create appropriate folder structure for dbpath.
-  1. Start the Config Server Database Instances.
-3. Make rdfdb as a sharded database and idvals and a sharded collection.
-Instructions on how to do this are sharded cluster docs of MongoDB.
+  1. Start the config server database instances.
+One instance of this is minimally sufficient.
+Use ```numactl --interleave=all bin/mongod --configsvr --dbpath db/rdfdb/configdb --port 20000 > logs/configdb.log &```.
+  2. Start the mongos instances.
+One instance of this is minimally sufficient.
+Use ```numactl --interleave=all bin/mongos --configdb <config_server_host>:20000 > logs/mongos.log &```.
+  3. Start the shards in the cluster.
+Do this on all the nodes in the cluster.
+Use ```numactl --interleave=all bin/mongod --shardsvr --dbpath db/rdfdb --port 10000 > logs/shard.log &```.
+  4. Add shards to the cluster.
+Using mongo shell and connect to mongos instance.
+At the prompt run the following commands: a) use admin b) db.runCommand( { addshard : "<shard_host>:<shard_port>" } ); Run this for all shards i.e., put in the information for all the shards. c) Enable sharding for the database (rdfdb) as well as the collection (idvals) to be sharded.
+Use the commands, db.runCommand( { enablesharding : "rdfdb" } ); and db.runCommand( { shardcollection : "rdfdb.idvals", key : { _id : 1 }, unique : true });

-4. In ShardInfo.properties, make the necessary changes i.e., put the information regarding cluster and MongoDB.
+3. In ShardInfo.properties, make the necessary changes i.e., put the information regarding cluster and MongoDB.
-5. The input triples should be in N-Triples format.
+4. The input triples should be in N-Triples format.
 If not, RDF2RDF (http://www.l3s.de/~minack/rdf2rdf) can be used to convert the triples into N-Triples format.

 ##### Encoding Triples